 The meaning of it all is your doctor is purposely being kept in the dark.
-He has no idea that the antibiotics that he prescribes could contain peanut protein from the culture medium which can be grown on peanut meal.
+He has no idea that the vaccines that he prescribes could contain peanut protein.
 Nor does he know about the trade secret protection given to pharmaceutical manufacturers.
 Peanut oil is one of many ingredients that does not have to appear on the package insert of the vaccines that he injects.
-Doctors actually believe that they are following "science-based medicine" when they are really following "profits-based medicine."

 A peanut allergy story In 1995, my 13 month old son had an anaphylactic reaction to peanut butter.
 He wasn’t crying, in fact he was quite cheerful as he slowly fused with colour.
 Intense red and white blotches quickly formed on his face and arms.
 His eye lids thickened.
 I'd never seen anything like it.
 I snatched him from his high chair and we ran.
 Perhaps we were both too stunned, too gobsmacked with disbelief to cry or worry.
 It was just so unexpected.

 Even when we arrived at the ER and I announced that my son had eaten peanut butter I could not fathom the response of the nurses.
 They leapt across desks, caps flying, yelling, wheeling, snatching up the boy, jabbing his little arm with needles, stabbing an IV into the back of his hand.
 Screaming now with fear and confusion, he was strapped down so he couldn’t move, pumped with drugs, hooked to monitors and drips.
 I stood behind the team of four or six or there might have been 10 doctors and nurses, whatever the exact number it seemed totally out of proportion to my announcement that we had just eaten peanut butter.
 How could a food I had eaten for years cause such a reaction?